Interventional Radiology Integrated Residency

 PGY 5 and 6:

 The last two years of training will be dedicated to mastering clinical and procedural skills in interventional radiology.
-A typical rotation layout for PGY 5 and 6 years is as follows:
+Typical rotations include the following:

-- Clinical Service (outpatient clinics, ward rounds, consultations): 8 weeks
+- Clinical Service (outpatient clinics, ward rounds, consultations)

-Once a resident completes training, they're eligible for the American Board of Radiology IR/DR certificate.
+Once a resident completes training, they are eligible for the American Board of Radiology IR/DR certificate.

 Alternative training pathways to achieve training in Interventional Radiology